-Introduction: Begin your letter with a personal greeting.
-Then briefly share what you have been up to recently.
+Introduction: Begin your letter with a personal greeting and briefly share what you have been up to recently.
 You should personalize this section in each letter based on your relationship with the recipient.
 Do not start your letter with “dear friend.”

-Background: Briefly explain the purpose of your mission trip and the ways in which you will be serving.
-Share the specific dates of your trip, the name of the specific place you will be, and how excited you are about how you will see God at work during this trip.
+Background: Briefly explain the purpose of your mission trip and the ways you will be serving.
+Share the dates of your trip, the name of the specific place you will be, and how you hope to see God work during this trip.

-Explain the need: Explain why you need financial and prayer support for your trip.
-Ask people to be part of your prayer support team first.
-Then present to them the specific amount of money that needs to be raised and ask for their support.
+Explanation of need: Explain why you need financial and prayer support for your trip.
+First ask people to be part of your prayer support team.
+Then share with them the specific amount of money you need to raise and ask them to contribute.

-Conclusion: Close your letter by thanking people again for their ongoing support.
+Conclusion: Close your letter by thanking the recipient again for their ongoing support.
 Sign each letter personally.

 Dear [insert name here],

 My summer plans are coming together, and I am very excited to be able to share them with you.
-I feel God is calling me to go beyond the boundaries of [our local community], to reach out to people around the world and share God’s love.
+I believe God is calling me to go beyond the boundaries of [our local community] and to share God’s love with people around the world.
 This summer, I will have an opportunity to live into that calling.
-From July 18 to 25, I will be serving with CEPAD as part of a 12 person team in Nicaragua.
+From July 18 to 25, I will be serving with the Council of Protestant Churches of Nicaragua (CEPAD) as part of a 12-person team.

 Our mission team will be working with CEPAD to support and encourage communities as they go through a process of community development.
-We will spend several days of our trip in a village in the countryside of NIcaragua, encouraging the community members as they build sustainable agriculture, grow food in gardens, develop local leaders, and start small businesses.
-We will also have the opportunity to speak with local pastors and join them in worship and sharing the gospel.
-We will also spend a day working alongside the community as they add a room onto their school, a project that they have already begun but will finish more quickly as our team joins them.
+We will spend several days of our trip in a village in the countryside of Nicaragua, encouraging the community members as they build sustainable agriculture, grow food in gardens, develop local leaders, and start small businesses.
+We will get to speak with local pastors and join them in worship and sharing the gospel.
+We’ll also spend a day working alongside the community as they add a room onto their school, a project that they have already begun but will finish more quickly with our team’s help.
 I am so excited to go and serve the Lord by caring for these people in a small but crucial way, and I can’t wait to tell you about my experiences when I return!

 There are two ways that you can join in this ministry with me as I prepare to serve in Nicaragua.

 - Pray for us.
-Please pray for God to give my team safe travel, the words to minister with, and giving and caring hearts.
-Your prayers are so crucial for this trip.
+Please ask God to give my team safe travel, caring and generous hearts, and the right words to minister with.
+Your prayers are crucial for this trip.
 As Oswald Chambers wrote, “Prayer does not equip us for greater works; it is the greater work.”

 Taking part in a mission trip is an incredible spiritual experience.
 I am very excited to be a part of the work that God is already doing in Nicaragua, to grow in my faith, and to share those experiences with you when I return.

-Thank you so much for prayerfully considering joining God’s work around the world by supporting me through prayer and/or a financial gift toward our team’s mission trip to Nicaragua!
+Thank you so much for considering supporting me through prayer and/or a financial gift.
+I look forward to joining God’s work around the world through my team’s mission trip to Nicaragua!

-Either mail or personally deliver your letter to the people on your list.
-Do not put the letter in people’s church mailboxes.
+Deliver your letters to the people on your list either personally or by mail.
+Do not put the letters in people’s church mailboxes.

 Step 4.
 Follow up.